Take a Deep Breath and come up with a plan

 In order to progress you must face up to the problem and recognise that it needs to be fixed.
 The money is not yours and it never will be.
 In fact, you are mostly likely paying a lot for having this money with interest payments.

 Pull out the details of everything you owe.
-Get your latest statements and you need your balance and the interest rate.
+Get your latest statements for your balance and the interest rate.
 Look at the value of interest payments as well.
 Write all of this down for impact and realisation that it needs to be repaid.

 Get rid of the cards